 Scouts from all over Singapore, including our Helang Scouts took part in this annual Job Week in March.
 They did chores like wiping tables, shredding unwanted papers, sweeping and mopping the floor in exchange for a token sum to raise funds.
 These opportunities helped to instil values of honest work and dignity of labour in them.

-| Scouts were actively wiping the classroom tables. | Scouts were tidying the bookshelf in the hall. |
+Scouts were tidying the bookshelf in the hall.

 Dragon Boating